IgniteUI/indigo-design-docfx/en/components/grid-sorting.md

 ## Header Cell Feature

-In Figma, to indicate a column as sortable, use either the `Feature Left` or `Feature Right` component instance, located inside the Grid Header Cell layer, and set the `Type` property to Sorting Ascending, Sorting Descending, or **Sorting Unsorted** to indicate the sort order.
+In Figma, to indicate a column as sortable, use either the `Feature Left` or `Feature Right` component instance, located inside the Grid Header Cell layer, and set the `Type` property to **Sorting Ascending**, **Sorting Descending**, or **Sorting Unsorted** to indicate the sort order.
 Of course, you would probably want to manipulate the column values to reflect the selected ordering.

 ## Additional Resources